 [Abstract]The nature of philosophy and psychology.
 The distinction between the philosophy of psychology and philosophical psychology.
 The relevance of philosophical psychology for empirical psychology.

 Download: Amsterdam Lecture 01.pdf

 Lecture 2: Metaphysics & Epistemology (3/10/1973).
 Section 1

 [Abstract]Metaphysics as meta-science.
 The three divisions of metaphysics: Metaphysical Epistemology, Ontology and Cosmology.
 Knowledge and belief as propositional attitudes.
 Sentences and propositions; words and concepts.
 Necessary and contingent truth.
 The correspondence and coherence theories of truth

 [Abstract]The nature of existence.
 Universalia in rebus and Aristotle's doctrine of substance.
 Metaphysical materialism and spatio-temporal extension.
 Ontological categories

 Lecture 4: Cosmology 1.
 Reductionism (24/10/1973) Section 1

 [Abstract]The nature of explanation.
-Reduction - conceptual, material, substantial and theoretical
+Reduction and analysis - conceptual, material, substantial and theoretical.
+The Reductionist Myth.